 I caught up with Corey Brewer at the Las Vegas Summer League Wednesday night and he was kind enough to answer a couple of questions for Roundball Mining Company.
 Corey’s in town to support his young teammates and work out with the ever-growing contingent of Nuggets players converging in the desert to witness some 2012 […]

 The Nuggets just officially announced the re-signing of restricted free agent JaVale McGee.
 He signed the deal in Las Vegas with members of the Denver front office and his mother present.
 Marc Spears of Yahoo!
 Sports reported that the deal is 4 years for $44 million, a larger annual amount but a smaller guarantee than […]

 The Denver Nuggets notched their first win of the Las Vegas Summer League yesterday, defeating the Knicks 85-81 in a close game that provided the first true pressure test for many of the young prospects here.

+Who is Anthony Randolph?
 Randolph is a player who just completed his fourth season in the NBA.
 In those four seasons he has played for three different teams and all three teams have been content to let him go.
 Do me a favor and do not judge him based on that introduction.